 Dan Around The World is part of the Amazon Affiliate program and may receive a small commission when you purchase products on this page at no extra cost to yourself.

 Kazbegi is a popular destination for travellers from Tbilisi.
 The mountain town near the Russian border is actually called Stepantsminda, but it is still coloquially known as Kazbegi after the mountain that towers over the region.
 It has breathtaking views in all directions making it a popular place for hikers in summer and skiers in winter.
 If you can spend some time here I highly recommend it, but even if you are pushed for time, you can still have an incredible experience in just a couple of days.

 As I was working in Tbilisi as a digital nomad, I only had the weekend to explore this mountainous region of northeast Georgia.
 I finished work early on Friday and was back on Sunday.
 Here’s how I spent my two nights in Kazbegi.

 Where Is Kazbegi?

 Kazbegi is actually the name of a region on the eastern side of north Georgia.
 It borders Russia to the north and the breakaway region of South Ossetia to the west.
 At one point on my hike I was only 6km from the border with Russia and less than 20km from South Ossetia.
 When most people talk about going to Kazbegi, they actually mean they are going to the town of Stepantsminda however all Georgians and travellers will know what you mean when you say you want to go to Kazbegi.
 Being in the mountains, the temperatures are a lot cooler than in Tbilisi and the rest of Georgia.
-If you don’t like the heat, I highly recommend going to Kazbegi to cool off in summer or if you want to experience the freezing temperatures in winter.
+For those that don’t like the heat, I highly recommend going to Kazbegi to cool off in summer or if you want to experience the freezing temperatures in winter.

-How Go Get There:
+How Go Get to Kazbegi:

 There are plenty of ways to get to Kazbegi from Tbilisi.